Find Grad Schools

 67% Women

 Fort Hays State University is the 12th most popular school in the nation for students seeking a master's degree in instructional media.
 Roughly 15,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,437 per year, while in-state graduate students, on average, pay $3,979 per year.
+The average in-state tuition for full-time undergraduates is $4,140 per year, while in-state graduate students, on average, pay $3,729 per year.
 During the most recent year for which we have data, 79 people received their master's degree in instructional media from FHSU.
-Of these students, 67% were women and 6% were members of underrepresented racial-ethnic groups.
-Data shows that FHSU graduates that hold this degree go on to make a median salary of $62,560.
+About 67% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 #13